bradbell/xrst/sphinx/test_out/run_xrst.rst

 Other Automatically Generated Files
 ===================================

-See :ref:`auto_file` for the other automatically generated files in the *sphinx_dir* directory.
+See :ref:`@auto_file` for the other automatically generated files in the *sphinx_dir* directory.

 .. meta::